faubulous/mentor-vscode/README.md

 - **Workspace Tree**
   - Navigate all ontology and SPARQL files in the project
+  - Easily find problems in all ontologies in the workspace
+- **Workspace Index**
+  - Creates an index of all ontologies in the workspace
+  - Find all references to a subject in the workspace
+  - Provides code lenses that show reference statistics for a subject
 - **Ontology Tree**
   - Showing definitions of classes, properties and individuals
   - Quickly jump to definitions